 Our program is consists of three aspects: research education and mentorship, research project oversight, knowledge translation.

-The two main areas of focus are:
+The three main areas of focus are:

 - statistics for medical research.

 - statistics for medical image feature analysis (supported by the MiStats+ML working group).

 - machine learning for medical imaging research (supported by our strategic partner 16Bit).